JPReyes07/Operations-Research/Traveling Salesperson Problem [1].md

 5_to_4
 6_to_2
 ```
-This solution shows a three subtours with **(1-3-1)(2-6-2)(4-5-4)** and with **26 people** moving in-between rooms.
-The complete analysis from this route will not be shown in this documentation; however, it was discovered that one subcase yielded worse Z values and another repeated the sequence form Case 1b.
+This solution shows three subtours with **(1-3-1)(2-6-2)(4-5-4)** and still with **26 people** moving in-between rooms.
+The complete analysis strating from this node will not be shown in this documentation.
+However, it was discovered that one subcase yielded a worse Z value and another repeated the sequence form Case 1b.

 ## Results and Conclusion